rkshaw20/my-notes/README.md

 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Access Twirlo in your web browser at: `http://localhost:3000`
-## Overview
- My-Notes is a social media site for maintianing your notes.
-With a user-friendly interface and powerful features, it's the perfect solution for keeping your thoughts organized.